cesinco/tableau-dashboard-extension-d3js/README.md

 </manifest>
 ```

+To implement the template above into your own project, you just need to modify the sections highlighted in yellow.

 ## Integrating your project code with Tableau

 Tableau Dashboard Extensions, as the name implies, can only be added to a Tableau Dashboard, and not to a Worksheet, or Story.
 That said, follow these steps to integrate your extension project with your workbook.